fbpx

 Notice of Application

-The filing of a Notice commences judicial review proceedings (the Application for Leave).
-The Notice of Application must be served on the Respondent (Minister of Citizenship and Immigration as one example) and then re-filed with the Court Registry after service.
+The filing of a Notice of Application for leave commences proceedings (the Application for Leave).
+While previously the Notice of Application had to be served on the Respondent (Minister of Citizenship and Immigration as one example) in person and then re-filed with the Court Registry after service, the Federal Court has since shifted to online filing.
+This allows for electronic filing of the Notice of Application, and the Court Registry now serves the Notice of Application on the Respondent electronically on behalf of the Applicant.
 The Notice of Application must be filed within 15 or 60 days of the “decision” being communicated to the applicant.
 The following information is required to complete the Notice of Application:

-5. The date that the decision was communicated to the applicant.
+- The date that the decision was communicated to the Applicant.
 The Federal Court Act provides that where a decision is sent by ordinary mail, it is deemed to have been received on the 10th day after it was mailed.
-It is important to advise clients to keep the envelopes in which the decision arrives because there can be a delay between the date that the letter of refusal was signed and the date that it was mailed;
+It is important to advise clients to keep the envelopes in which the decision arrives because there can be a delay between the date that the letter of refusal was signed and the date that it was mailed.
+However, most decisions are now provided electronically so the date of the e-mail with the decision attached, for example, would be important to note;

 Open